manhere/arduino_COM_template/README.md

 # Arduino COM Template

 Basic Arduino project with event-driven COM port command interface.
+This is a starting point for projects that require a terminal UI.
-- Command list is easily expandable; this is a starting point for projects
+- Command list is easily expandable.
-- Event driven command interface allows processing (loop function) to continue while waiting for user commands.
+- Event driven command interface allows processing to continue while waiting for user commands.

 ## Todo

-- Add functionality where typing "help <cmd>" provides specific help on command
+- Add functionality where typing "help <cmd>" provides specific help on command.

 ## Command interface

-Uses serialEvent() to build up user command.
+Uses serialEvent() to build up user command from individual key strokes.
 When the complete command is issued by the user (upon hitting the Enter key), the appropriate function is called.

 ### Files
 - cmds.cpp